esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

   Interoperable, and Reusable"
 - "FAIR data enhance impact, reuse, and transparancy of research"
-- "FAIRification is an ongoing effort accross many different fields"
+- "FAIRification is an ongoing effort accross many different fields" FAIR principles are a set of guiding principles, not rules or standards.
 ---

 ## What is FAIR?